davidakr/hackdays/README.md

 The App is implemented with Android and ARCore and is connecting to a Flask backend that accesses a MongoDB.
 Also, the application can be operated in planes' internal network and is not limited to an internet connection.

-The shown demo was recorded in a Lufthansa flight to New York and shows the passenger the city's must-sees.
+The shown demo was recorded in a Lufthansa flight to New York City and shows the passenger the city's must-sees.